ynslee/Cart_Value_Calculation/README.md

 ### Run test <a name = "run_test"></a>

-If you have installed the requirement configuration files for the test_deliver_fee.py, you can run the command:
+If you have installed [the requirement configuration files](#3-install-needed-configuraration-files) for the test_deliver_fee.py, you can run the command
 ```
 $ pytest
 ```